raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-Drag the new 'DarkSkybox' from the 'Materials' folder onto the background of your scene.
+Drag the new 'DarkSkBox' from the 'Materials' folder onto the background of your scene.

 Your scene will become very dark!